adsci/speedEST/src/text/supportVectorEnsemble.md

 $\qquad \qquad \quad \zeta_i, \zeta_i^* \geq 0$.

 The goal is to find the weights $w$ and bias $b$ so that predictions for a vector $x$, $w^T x + b$ can be made.
-In the above, the slack variables $\zeta_i$ and $\zeta_i^*$ penalize the objective, depending on thether their prediction lie above or below the $\varepsilon$-sized margin.
+In the above, the slack variables $\zeta_i$ and $\zeta_i^*$ penalize the objective, depending on whether their prediction lies above or below the $\varepsilon$-sized margin.
-Hard and soft margin problems are conveq quadratiz optimization problems with linear constraints, and can usually be solved using Quadratic Programming solvers.
+Hard and soft margin problems are convex quadratic optimization problems with linear constraints, and can usually be solved using Quadratic Programming solvers.

 It is noteworthy that the features $x_i$ are mapped to a (potentially) higher-dimensional space using the mapping function $\phi(x_i)$.
 This way, we are able to perform nonlinear classification/regression.
 Depending on the mapping function, this operation can be expensive, adding a large number of features.
-However, it is possible to obtain the same result without actually addiny any new features, using a kernel trick.
+However, it is possible to obtain the same result without actually adding any new features, using a kernel trick.
 Using this trick, however, requires another formulation of the problem, i.e., a *dual* problem.
 The dual problem is an equivalent formulation of the primal problem, which (under certain conditions) will produce the same solution.
 The dual form of the SVR problem is the following: